-See Bulk Import Examples (on page 36) for more details and limitations.
+See Bulk Import Examples (on page 74) for more details and limitations.

-► To import KVM switches:
+To import KVM switches:

-Click Import in the User Station Configuration window.
-See User Station Configuration (on page 27).
-The Bulk Import/Update KX Devices page opens.

-2. The Storage list displays all CSV files found in the root folder of connected USB storage devices.
+- Click Import in the User Station Configuration window.
+See User Station Configuration (on page 66).
+The Bulk Import/Update KX / SX Devices page opens. - 2.
+The Storage list displays all CSV files found in the root folder of connected USB storage devices.

 - 3. Click the file you want to import.
-The Bulk Import page opens to display the file details: - File name and size - Errors, if any, with line number if appropriate - Total number of KX Devices to be added - Number of KX Devices to be added without credentials - Number of KX Devices to be updated with new credentials - Number of KX Devices to be updated by overwriting existing credentials
+The Bulk Import page opens to display the file details: - File name and size - Errors, if any, with line number, syntax, or format if appropriate - Total number of KX/SX Devices to be added - Number of KX/SX Devices to be added without credentials - Number of KX/SX Devices to be updated with new credentials - Number of KX/SX Devices to be updated by overwriting existing credentials